← Back to San Antonio Suburb Guide

 What Home Prices Look Like in Far West San Antonio

-The far west corridor covers a wide range — here’s a realistic picture:
+The far west corridor covers a wide range of housing options.
+Here’s an idea of what to expect:

-$520K–$700K — Move-up tier.
+$520K–$700K: Move-up tier.
 Larger homes, better finishes, more lot size.
-Some communities along the outer Potranco and 211 corridors offer genuine space — larger lots, Hill Country views in some cases — at this price point.
+Some communities along the outer Potranco and 211 corridors offer space with larger lots and Hill Country views in some cases.
 Buyers coming from California or Colorado often feel this range is extraordinary value compared to what it would buy at home.

-$700K+ — Custom and semi-custom builds, larger acreage lots, and premium communities on the western edge of the corridor.
-For buyers who want modern construction with genuine land, this is where the search starts.
+$700K+: Custom and semi-custom builds, larger acreage lots, and premium communities on the western edge of the corridor.
+For buyers who want modern construction with land, this is where the search starts.

 The Real Trade-offs of Living Out Here